 'It's just hell there': Russia still pounds eastern Ukraine

-KYIV, Ukraine (AP) — Russia’s military machine persevered in its ferocious effort to grind down Ukraine’s defenses Monday, as the war’s consequences for food and fuel supplies increasingly weighed on minds around the globe after warnings that the fighting could go on for years.
+Russia’s military kept on grinding down Ukraine’s defenses Monday, with combat in eastern areas said to be entering a “decisive” phase, as the war’s consequences for food and fuel supplies increasingly weighed on minds around the globe.

 In Ukraine’s eastern Luhansk region, which in recent weeks has become the focal point of Moscow’s attempt to impose its will on its neighbor, battles raged for the control of multiple villages, the local governor said.

-The villages are around Sievierodonetsk and Lysychansk, two cities in the Luhansk region yet to be captured by the Russians, according to Luhansk governor Serhiy Haidai.
+The villages where combat is fierce are around Severodonetsk and Lysychansk, two cities in the Luhansk region yet to be captured by the Russians, according to Luhansk's governor, Serhiy Haidai.

-Russian shelling and airstrikes on the industrial outskirts of Sievierodonetsk have intensified, he said.
+Russian shelling and airstrikes on the industrial outskirts of Severodonetsk have intensified, he said.

-Haidai told The Associated Press on Monday that the situation in Sievierodonetsk was “very difficult,” with the Ukrainian forces maintaining control over just one area — the Azot chemical plant, where a number of Ukrainian fighters, along with about 500 civilians, are taking shelter.
+Haidai told the Associated Press on Monday that the situation in Severodonetsk was “very difficult,” with the Ukrainian forces maintaining control over just one area — the Azot chemical plant, where a number of Ukrainian fighters, along with about 500 civilians, are taking shelter.

 The Russians keep deploying additional troops and equipment in the area, he said.